The Haunting (1963 film): Effects and editing

 The Haunting is notable for its lesbian character, Theodora.
 Although the character's lesbianism is subtly mentioned in the novel, the film makes it explicit.
 The film is also one of the few Hollywood motion pictures of its day to depict a lesbian as feminine and not predatory.
 Theodora's lesbianism helps to create conflict in the picture.
 Had Theodora been heterosexual, Eleanor's growing attraction to Markway would not have threatened her.
 But with Theodora a clear lesbian, Markway becomes a threat that causes conflict between the psychic and the investigator.
 Originally, Gidding's script had contained a scene early in the film in which Theodora is shown in her apartment in the city.
 It is clear from the context that she has just broken off with her female lover: "I hate you" is written on the mirror in lipstick.
 Theodora is yelling curses at her out the window and more.
 However, Wise decided to cut the scene, believing it to be too explicit for a film that worked hard to make things implicit.
 According to Harris, film censors demanded that Theo never be shown to touch Eleanor, in order to keep the lesbianism less obvious.

+Music

+The largely atonal orchestral score for the film was written by Oxford-born composer Humphrey Searle (1915-1982), a pupil of the modernist composer Anton Webern.
+Searle is considered to be one of the foremost pioneers of serial music in the United Kingdom.
+While Searle scored other films as well, he is primarily known as a composer of concert music, including symphonies, ballets and chamber music.
+As later demonstrated by William Friedkin's use of the music by Krzysztof Penderecki in The Exorcist (1973) and Stanley Kubrick in The Shining (1980), atonal music is often used effectively to underscore horror films.
+The Haunting is one of the first horror films to employ an original score written in this idiom.
+Searle's music was never released as a commercial soundtrack album, however The Westminster Philharmonic Orchestra, conducted by Kenneth Alwyn, recorded a selection from the score, reconstructed by Philip Lane, featured on the 1996 Silva Screen Records compilation album Horror!